6/5/2025

 How does your battery help the grid?

 In situations like this, it is important that your battery remains flexible: it must be able to store energy when there is too much.
 And you need to be able to release energy when there is a sudden shortage, even on extremely sunny days.
-That's why FlexiO deliberately keeps a portion of your battery capacity free at certain times.
-This is necessary to be able to charge or discharge your battery at any time as a function of the grid.

-FlexiO balances the net for you
+FlexiO Balances the Grid for You

 Expectation: your battery will be filled with solar energy.

-- A higher return on your battery
+• A higher return on your battery

-- A fee for balancing the grid
+• A fee for balancing the grid

-Trust the system, FlexiO works for you
+Trust the System, FlexiO Works for You

-It may seem counterintuitive that your battery won't be full on a sunny day.
-But with smart control through FlexiO, that just means the system is proactively working in your favor.
-Not just financially, but also for the broader energy system!
+It may seem counterintuitive that your battery is not fully charged on a sunny day.
+But with smart steering through FlexiO, that just means the system is proactively working in your favour.
+Not just financially, but also for the wider energy system!

 Suggested blog posts